The NHS urgently needs O type blood. Please book an appointment to donate.

 What is Ask About Asthma and why is it important?

 We see the highest number of hospital stays for asthma at the start of the new school year in September.
-This is when the Healthy London Partnership and the NHS in London, supported by the Mayor of London, run an annual #AskAboutAsthma campaign.
+This is when NHS England –London, supported by the Mayor of London, run a yearly #AskAboutAsthma campaign.

 This is an important campaign that encourages all children and young people with asthma to have an asthma management plan to make sure they can use their inhalers well.
 The campaign also encourages them to have an annual asthma review.